Cocoon

 Through a series of co-design workshops and consultations with young people and their communities in the Bidi Bidi Refugee Settlement we developed a number of prototypes to test.
 These prototypes were focused within the three components essential to a complete MHM humanitarian response – supplies, information and supportive infrastructure.

-Based on prototyping data, we have advanced an infrastructure prototype to pilot.
+Based on prototyping data, we advanced an infrastructure prototype to pilot.
 The Cocoon Mini is a small multi-purpose space, built with locally available methods and materials that helps women manage their menstruation in safety and privacy.
 The spaces are located within household compounds, featuring a privacy wall that covers the space, locking doors, hooks and shelves for storing items, solar lights , and water access.

 Mark

-tanya bhandari 2021 tanyabhndri@gmail.com
+tanya bhandari 2024 tanyabhndri@gmail.com